Playing For Real – Discovering 17 Historical People As Portrayed by John Wayne

 Cast a Giant Shadow with John WayneCast A Giant Shadow (1966)

 I’ve tried to actually find written evidence that John Wayne’s portrayal of General Mike Randolph was based upon the famous American General, George S. Patton, but apart from a few comments suggesting that this might be the case there doesn’t appear to be anything concrete to support that contention.
-I once had a copy of the book written by the director of the film, Melville Shavelson”, entitled “How To Make a Jewish Movie”, which might have shed a bit more light on this but it has alas disappeared from my bookshelves.

-From what I’ve read it would appear that JWs character is possibly a “composite of two Generals”, who may or may not have been Patton and General Lucius D. Clay, who ordered Colonel Mickey Marcus, the main real life character in “Cast A Giant Shadow”, to personally inspect the concentration camp at Dachau after VE Day.
+From what I’ve read it would appear that JW’s character is possibly a “composite of two Generals”, who may or may not have been Patton and General Lucius D. Clay, who ordered Colonel Mickey Marcus, the main real-life character in “Cast A Giant Shadow”, to personally inspect the concentration camp at Dachau after VE Day.
 Shortly before this, General Patton witnessed at first hand the conditions in the liberated concentration camp at Orhdruf in Germany.

-It may be possible to make a direct connection between these events and the major scene that Wayne appears in when he takes part in the liberation of a Nazi death camp, the horror of what he witnesses communicated purely through Wayne’s restrained but very moving reaction to the death and devastation seen only through his eyes.
+It may be possible to make a direct connection between these events and the major scene that Wayne appears in when he takes part in the liberation of a Nazi death camp, the horror of what he witnesses is communicated purely through Wayne’s restrained but very moving reaction to the death and devastation seen only through his eyes.

 As an addendum to this, it’s worth mentioning Wayne’s supposed involvement in the later film, “Patton: Lust for Glory”, in which, according to various sources, he either “eagerly sought the role but was turned down by the producer” or that “Burt Lancaster and John Wayne were both considered for the role”.
-Whilst I applaud the Oscar winning performance of George Scott as the infamous general, I think John Wayne would have been equally as impressive, and it stands as one of the lost great roles of his career.

 Hellfighters lobby card with John WayneHellfighters (1968)

-Directed by Andrew McLaglen, it’s a well-known fact that Wayne’s character in “Hellfighters”, Chance Buckman, is based upon the famous American oil well firefighter Red Adair, who, along with his colleagues, ‘Boot’s Mansen and ‘Coots’ Matthews, served as technical advisers on the film.
 The sequence towards the end when Chance and his team take on a job in Venezuela putting out five oil wells is supposedly based upon the real-life job that Adair was involved in when confronted with an out-of-control fire located in the Sahara desert in 1962.

 The burning gas produced a pillar of flame that shot 450-feet into the air, and was christened the Devil’s Cigarette Lighter.
 It took five months before Adair, Boots and Coots eventually managed to get everything under control, the exploit making Red a household name from that moment on.

-Adair was only about seven years younger than Duke so having JW cast in the role wasn’t too much of a stretch for the actor.
 One interesting little vignette I came across was that in “North Sea Hijack”, released in 1979, and also directed by Andrew McLaglen, one of the bad guys, upon mistakenly thinking that an oil drilling platform has exploded, suggests that someone calls Red Adair in to sort out the fire otherwise “it could burn for a year”.
 I guess you can’t keep a good firefighter down.

 Check out Red’s biography.